Jakobeha/devolve-ui.js/README.md

 # devolve-ui: super simple reactive graphics for browser *and* terminal

+*Keep in mind this is an early project, so it's subject to change or be buggy*

 **Live demos @ [https://github.com/Jakobeha/devolve-ui-demos/src/index.html](https://github.com/Jakobeha/devolve-ui-demos/src/index.html).
 Clone to get started: [https://github.com/Jakobeha/devolve-ui-demos](https://github.com/Jakobeha/devolve-ui-demos)**

 devolve-ui is a super simple graphics library for canvas-based websites (games) *and* TUIs.
 A single devolve-ui app can be embedded in a website *and* run on the command line via `node`.